BBC CWR: Sports coverage

-Since their relocation to Coventry, the station has provided live match commentary of Wasps RFC games (as a part of BBC Sport's national contract with Premiership Rugby).
-Games in the Aviva Premiership, Anglo-Welsh Cup and European Rugby Champions Cup are broadcast predominately online (and, on occasion, on DAB and FM).
-Coventry RUFC's matches in the RFU Championship are also covered live.
-Alec Blackman, John Butler and Richard Moon are all involved with rugby coverage.
+After their relocation to Coventry but before their 2022 liquidation, the station provided live match commentary of Wasps RFC games (as a part of BBC Sport's national contract with Premiership Rugby).
+Coventry RFC's matches in the RFU Championship are also covered live.
+Alec Blackman, John Butler, and Richard Moon are all involved with rugby coverage.

 Online match commentary and radio reports of Leamington's and Nuneaton Borough's games are also provided.
 Commentary of Warwickshire County Cricket Club games can be found on air and online.